 To determine when and how to disclose related party transactions, medium and large charities should refer to AASB 124 Related Party Disclosures or AASB 1060 General Purpose Financial Statements – Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (paragraphs 189-203 and Appendix A).

-- the sale of charity assets to a company controlled by a committee member of the charity
+• the sale of charity assets to another organisation controlled by a committee member of the charity

-- sales of goods or services to the charity by a company controlled by a close relative of one of the charity’s board members
+• sales of goods or services to the charity by another organisation controlled by a close relative of one of the charity’s board members

-- significant use of a charity’s property (even if there are no fees involved)
+• significant use of a charity’s property by a related party (even if there are no fees involved)

 Related party transactions that are not material